mangila/spring-crud/test/README.md

 - Provide live test suites and guidance for validating the running application beyond unit/integration tests in code.
 - Focus areas: End‑to‑End (E2E), Load/Performance, and basic Security testing.

+Prerequisites
+- A running instance of the API (local or remote)
+- Tooling as needed per suite (e.g., Venom, Newman, k6)

 Scope and philosophy
 - Tests here target a running environment (local, staging, pre‑prod, or prod) to verify real behavior and integrations.
 - Keep suites small, deterministic, and environment‑aware via variables (base URL, credentials, etc.).